LIPS-scheme/lips/docs/docs/scheme-intro/core.md

   ...)
 ```

-And instead of `x` you have list with two values that came from `values` expression.
+And instead of `x` you have a list with two values that came from `values` expression.

-let-values also accept normal (single value expression like `let`) so you can mix them.
+The `let-values` also accept normal (single value expression like `let`) so you can mix them.
 Single expression still need to be a list but with a single value.

 ```scheme